 Performance and Core Web Vitals

-Monitoring and optimising the website's loading speed and responsiveness to ensure it's accessible and user-friendly.
-Google measures your site against a set of metrics called Core Web Vitals, which look at things like how quickly the page loads, how fast it responds when someone clicks a button, and whether the layout jumps around while it's loading.
-Google has rowed back a little on its initial stance concerning website speed and search engine rankings, but providing visitors with a great user experience is always a good idea, and slow, clunky websites lose visitors fast.
+Keeping an eye on how quickly your site loads and how smoothly it responds.
+Google measures your pages against a set of metrics called Core Web Vitals, which look at how fast the page loads, how quickly it reacts when someone clicks, and whether the layout jumps about while it's loading.
+Google has softened its stance a little on speed as a ranking factor, but slow, clunky websites lose visitors fast, so it matters either way.

 Backups

-Regularly creating backups of the website's data and content so that it can be quickly restored in case of data loss or a critical error.
-If your website delivers business enquiries as it should, losing it will cost you thousands of pounds.
-A backup can have you "back up" and running quickly; see what we did there.
+Taking regular backups of your site's data and content so it can be restored quickly if something gets lost or breaks.
+If your website brings in business enquiries the way it should, losing it could cost you thousands.
+A backup gets you "back up" and running quickly (see what we did there).

 Content changes